-A settlement in a predominantly rural area that functions as a service centre for the inhabitants of the town and its hinterland.
-In North Warwickshire these are Atherstone, Polesworth and Coleshill New development that includes more than one use, for example residential, retail and business.
-Developments that have an ancillary use to a main use are not mixed use Document containing all national planning policy.
-The National Planning Policy Framework replaced all previously issued Planning Policy Statements (PPS) and Planning Policy Guidance Notes (PPG).
-Natural environment includes biodiversity, geodiversity and landscape.
-This empowers communities to shape the development growth of a local area through the production of a Neighbourhood Plan, Neighbourhood Development Order or a Community Right to Build Order Document: produced as part of the preparation of Development Plan Documents, and is issued for formal public participation The adopted policies map illustrates on a base map (reproduced from or based upon a map base to a registered scale) all the policies contained in Development Plan Documents, together with any saved policies.
+Manufact III For the control of the second Market Housing For those households who can afford to pay the full market price to buy or rent their home, ie. Occupied on the basis of price alone.
+Market Town A settlement in a predominantly rural area that functions as a service centre for the inhabitants of the town and its hinterland.
+In North Warwickshire these are Atherstone, Polesworth and Coleshill Mixed Use New development that includes more than one use, for example Development residential, retail and business.
+Developments that have an ancillary use to a main use are not mixed use National Document containing all national planning policy.
+The National Planning Planning Policy Policy Framework replaced all previously issued Planning Policy Framework Statements (PPS) and Planning Policy Guidance Notes (PPG).
+(NPPF) Nickard and have been a final and a like discarding and the same discarding and the same Natural Natural environment includes biodiversity, geodiversity and landscape.
+Environment This companyors communities to show the development arouth of a least Neighbourhood Planning This empowers communities to shape the development growth of a local Fiaming area through the production of a Neighbourhood Plan, Neighbourhood Preferred Development Order or a Community Right to Build Order Document: produced as part of the preparation of Development Plan options Documents, and is issued for formal public participation Policies map The adopted policies map illustrates on a base map (reproduced from or i olicies iliap based upon a map base to a registered scale) all the policies contained in Development Plan Documents, together with any saved policies.
 It must be revised as each new Development Plan Document is adopted, and it should always reflect the up-to-date planning strategy for the area.
 Proposals for changes to the adopted policies map accompany submitted development plan documents in the form of a submission policies map.
-The RSS was a strategy for how a region should look in the future.
-It identified the scale and distribution of new housing, areas for regeneration, expansion or sub-regional planning and specifies priorities for the environment, transport, infrastructure, economic development, agriculture, minerals and waste treatment and disposal.
+Regional Spatial The RSS was a strategy for how a region should look in the future.
+It Strategy (RSS): identified the scale and distribution of new housing, areas for regeneration, expansion or sub-regional planning and specifies priorities for the environment, transport, infrastructure, economic development, agriculture, minerals and waste treatment and disposal.
 Regional Spatial Strategies were abolished as part of the Decentralisation and Localism Act.
-Energy produced from a sustainable source that avoids the depletion of the Earths finite natural resources, such as oil or gas.
-Sources in use of in development include energy from the sun, wind, hydro power and Biomass Town and Country Planning (Local Development) (England) Regulations 2004, and the Town and Country Planning (Transitional Arrangements) Regulations 2004.
-Existing adopted development plans are saved for three years from the date of commencement of the Act.
-Any policies in old style development plans adopted after commencement of the Act will become saved policies for three years from their adoption or approval.
+Renewable Energy produced from a sustainable source that avoids the depletion of Energy the Earths finite natural resources, such as oil or gas.
+Sources in use of in development include energy from the sun, wind, hydro power and The Descriptions Biomass The Regulations Town and Country Planning (Local Development) (England) Regulations 2004, and the Town and Country Planning (Transitional Saved policies or Arrangements) Regulations 2004.
+Existing adopted development plans are saved for three years from the plans date of commencement of the Act.
+Any policies in old style development Piano plans adopted after commencement of the Act will become saved policies for three years from their adoption or approval.
 The Local Development Scheme will explain the authority's approach to saved policies.
-A Development Plan Document outlining the sites to be allocated.
-Site selected locally by English Nature, Warwickshire Museum and Warwickshire Wildlife Trust for its nature conservation value.
-The criteria for the selection of SINCs was adopted by the Borough in 1997
+Site Allocations A Development Plan Document outlining the sites to be allocated.
+Plan Site of Site selected locally by English Nature, Warwickshire Museum and Importance for Warwickshire Wildlife Trust for its nature conservation value.
+The Nature criteria for the selection of SINCs was adopted by the Borough in 1997 Conservation